Cost per credit: $189

 Criminal justice and computer technology courses to help you join the first line of defense in network protection.

-As a student in Herkimer College's Cybersecurity and Digital Forensics AS degree program, you'll take a combination of criminal justice and computer technology courses to help you develop the skills needed to be a successful in this rapidly growing field.
+As a student in Herkimer College's Cybersecurity and Digital Forensics AS degree program, you'll take a combination of criminal justice and computer technology courses to help you develop the skills needed to be successful in this rapidly growing field.
 The curriculum prepares you to transfer into a four-year program to get a bachelor's degree.
-The number of jobs in this field is projected to grow 28% by 2026.
 Upon completion of the program, students are eligible to obtain CompTIA Security+ global certification.

 The Cybersecurity & Digital Forensics program at Herkimer College is certified by the Information Assurance Courseware Evaluation (IACE) Program, which means the courses meet training standards of the Committee on National Security Systems (CNSS).
 CNSS is an intergovernmental organization that sets policy for the security of all U.S. security systems.